Hewlett-Packard-ESS/docker-elasticsearch/README.md

     - "9200:9200/tcp"
     - "9300:9300/tcp"
 ```
+__NOTE__: Privileged is now required, this is because we're setting memlock unlimited to ensure optimum performance of ES.

 ## Logging
 By default, only WARN and above will be visible in the stdout and subsequently docker logs.
 INFO and above are logged to /storage/logs